 71 Mounting a transparent window

-In order to ensure good shielding performance, an transparent conductive shield can be provided with a silver contact bus bar.
-Some shields can be made with flying mesh, so that the flying mesh can be connected to the shielded housing.
-The shielded window should make full contact with the housing on all its sides, by means of conductive adhesives, conductive seals, tape with conductive adhesive, or clamping with a gasket, if desired (fig. 71.1).
+In order to ensure good shielding performance a transparent conductive shield can be provided with a silver contact busbar.
+Some shields can be made with flying mesh so that the flying mesh can be connected to the shielded housing.
+The shielded window should make full contact with the housing on all its sides by means of conductive adhesives, conductive seals, tape with conductive adhesive, or clamping with a gasket if desired. (fig. 71.1).

 72 Conductive foils can be stuck to a standard screen or window with cleanly removable self-adhesive.
 More rigid transparent shields can be made with a frame or mounted with a bezel.

-It is currently not possible to make transparent shields 100% optically correct, so minor disturbances have to be accepted.
+It is currently not possible to make transparent shields 100% optically correct because of the so called moiré effect, so minor disturbances have to be accepted.

 Choice of transparent material